 Long-term Stewardship, Conservation Land Purchases, and new Trails

 Your membership is a reason why our community non-profit land trust is reaching for the stars.
-Below is a project summary and a donation request for a 2018 annual membership.
+Below is a project summary and a donation request for your 2018 annual membership.
 Your tax-deductible donation will help fund important efforts this coming year including trails and land improvements, new conservation properties, projects and outdoor education programs.
 Membership benefits include making a positive difference in protecting and stewarding our Trinidad beaches and public trails.
 Membership also entitles you to vote for our volunteer TCLT Board of Trustees.

 The Land Trust’s twenty-one coastal properties are managed by us, volunteers and landowners for public access, recreation and open space protections.
 Some of the properties we own include Houda Point, Baker Beach, north Luffenholtz Beach, our future Little River Trail property, Pilot Point, Saunders Park and public access easements to Moonstone Beach and Secret Beach.
 We depend on your financial support to pursue these public-access trail projects of state-wide importance:

 •Build the Little River Trail, a new link of the CA Coastal Trail/Hammond Trail, connecting to Trinidad.

 •Purchase and permanently protect the Strawberry Rock Trail, iconic rock, and a 24-acre redwood forest.

 •Improve public use facilities, trail restoration and maintenance at Luffenholtz State Beach. •Partner with agencies for a safe, connecting trail system along the greater Trinidad coast.

 •Continue a successful summer public hike program where naturalists guide walks on Trinidad trails.